 HISTORY OF JULY

 The idea that Julius Caesar was born by Caesarian section is colorful but inaccurate.
-The story dates back at least to the 10th century but Julius wasn’t the first to bear the cognomen Caesar, and it was unlikely that he was born by this method.
-During his day the procedure was only performed on mothers who died during childbirth.
+The story dates back at least to the 10th century, but Julius wasn’t the first to take the cognomen Caesar, and it was unlikely that he was born by this method.
+During his day, the procedure was only performed on mothers who died during childbirth.
 We know that Aurelia, Caesar’s mother, lived long after he was born.
 The etymology of caesarian may well have come from cadere, “to cut.”

 Bill Petro, your friendly neighborhood historian